By Joanne Jeffries. Last Updated 22nd September 2021. Welcome to this guide covering Dublin airport accident claims.

 Ramp injuries may be covered by the Montreal Convention because technically you are still travelling by plane.
 The Montreal Convention states that if you are injured travelling between compliant countries by plane, you could have the right to claim compensation in your home country.

-To claim compensation for an accident in Dublin Airport’s grounds such as a ramp accident or shuttle bus accident, contact Accident Claims UK for your free airport injury claims consultation.
+To claim compensation for an accident in Dublin Airport’s grounds such as a ramp accident or shuttle bus road traffic accident, contact Accident Claims UK for your free airport injury claims consultation.

 Many shops, cafes and restaurants operate at Dublin Airport.
 If you have an accident on the shop’s premises because of negligence on the part of the business, it’s the business that will be held accountable.
 Below are the examples of accidents in shops and restaurants that could happen at Dublin Airport: